 Through Project Rachel Ministry, the Roman Catholic Diocese of Portland offers hope, understanding, and healing to women and men whose lives have been affected by abortion.
 We do this through developing tools for parish leaders and hosting a Rachel’s Vineyard Retreat Weekend (usually in the Spring) and compiling other resources to help each person become a source of compassion and healing for those impacted by abortion

 To begin a confidential conversation about your abortion experience and how Project Rachel can accompany you through your struggle, please leave a confidential message by:

 A member of the Project Rachel team with return your message within a few days, usually in the evening or on the weekend.

-Next Rachel's Vineyard Retreat weekend in southern Maine:
+Next Rachel's Vineyard Retreat Weekend - April 2024

-Anyone personally affected by an abortion, including women, men, relatives, and former abortion workers is welcome.
+Anyone personally affected by an abortion, including women, men, relatives, and former abortion workers, is welcome.
+Pre-registration is required.

 Benefits of attending a retreat

 • Work to forgive those who contributed to the abortion experience

 • Build a spiritual relationship with the baby